souzamarlon/mysafeguest-mobile/README.md

 ## :information_source: TODO
 - Integration with stripe or Google Play card before registering admin account.
 Obs: This app is able to create the accounts but it won't execute the payment process.
+- Change the payment when the app is download (My first idea was just charge the administration)>
+-

 ## :information_source: How To Use